danenbm/fintech-m14-machine-learning-trading-bot/README.md

 This Jupyter notebook creates, trains, and evaluates machine learning models to automate trading decisions for emerging markets investing.

 Specifically, it carries out the following steps:
-1. Implements a baseline trading strategy based on dual Simple Moving Averages (SMAs) using the Support Vector Machine (SVM) SVC model.
+1. Implements a baseline trading strategy based on dual Simple Moving Averages (SMAs) using the Support Vector Machine (SVM) C-Support Vector Classification (SVC) model.
 2. Adjusts the training data size and the moving average windows to optimize the algorithm.
 3. Trains a model using a different machine learning model and compares its performance to the baseline model.